Homemade Organic Willow Bark Tincture and Extract Recipe

 Instructions

-- Place willow bark in a glass jar allowing for adequate space around the bark.
+- Place willow bark in a glass jar, allowing space around the bark.

 - Pour 200 proof ethanol and water over the bark, ensuring it is fully submerged.